How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

-It is also connected to the southbridge chip that also acts as a communications hub.
-However, the south bridge communicates with less performance-sensitive components such as USB ports, storage devices, onboard networks, and audio chips.
+It is also connected to the southbridge chip that acts as a communications hub too.
+However, the southbridge communicates with less performance-sensitive components such as USB ports, storage devices, onboard networks, and audio chips.

-Nowadays, modern CPUs have the northbridge in them, which is why you can’t find a northbridge on modern motherboards.
-This is a faster, more responsive system and has reduced latency when compared to the older, on-board north bridge.
+Nowadays, modern CPUs have the northbridge inside of them, which is why you can’t find a northbridge on modern motherboards.
+This is a faster, more responsive system and has reduced latency when compared to the older, on-board northbridge.

 Since the introduction of the Intel 5 series, Intel calls the southbridge the Platform Controller Hub, or PCH, while AMD still calls it the southbridge.

 ROM or Read Only Memory is where critical information needed to start a computer is stored.
 It’s very hard (if not impossible) to modify the contents of ROM.

 Unlike RAM, where information is lost when power is turned off, ROM retains the contents even when the computer is turned off.
 This is why RAM is considered "volatile," while ROM is "non-volatile."